Soaphub/Newspaper-Signup/README.md

 I was able to:

 - View the optimal layout for each of the website's pages depending on their device's screen size.
-- To maintain the user email id using mail chip API.
+- To maintain the user name and email id using mail chip API.

 ### Links